MustaqueemAlam/impact-of-image-preprocessing-on-fetal-ultrasound/README.md

 ## 📖 Overview

-This repository contains the Google Colab notebooks used to evaluate the impact of different image preprocessing techniques on deep learning-based fetal ultrasound classification using **ResNet-50**.
+This repository contains the official implementation of our research on evaluating the impact of image preprocessing techniques for deep learning-based fetal ultrasound image classification using **ResNet-50**.

 Three preprocessing pipelines were investigated under identical experimental settings: